 It's not necessary that you include a credit report with your small business loan application; it's easy enough for potential lenders to check your credit rating.
 But if you don't know what your credit rating is or suspect your credit rating is tarnished, you may want to get one.

-You can get a credit report by contacting one of the three credit reporting agencies in Canada, TransUnion, EquiFax Canada, or Northern Credit Bureaus.
+You can get a credit report by contacting one of the two credit reporting agencies in Canada, TransUnion or EquiFax Canada.
 To receive your free credit report, you will need to mail or fax one of these companies a request along with copies of two pieces of I.D.

-The credit report you receive several weeks later will include information on what to do if you find errors in the report.
+The credit report you receive will include information on what to do if you find errors in the report.
 If you have a poor credit rating, you will want to take steps to repair your credit rating before trying to get a business loan.

 The next step in getting a small business loan is to persuade the lender that your business is viable and you are a good credit risk.
 You need to prepare in advance to make a winning loan presentation.

 Start by considering the lender's point of view.
 You want money.
 But he or she is most interested in the answers to these two questions: "What are you going to do with the money?" and "Are you a good risk?", and to make a successful business loan presentation, you need to come up with the "right" answers to these two questions.